ChewKeanHo/researches-filesystems-hierarchy/_Project/bin/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This directory houses all readily usable executables programs and applications.
+This output directory houses all readily usable executables programs and applications.
 They are designed to be as readily usable terminal command.

 This directory **MUST NOT** have any sub-directory.